suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

-At a very high level, MLS protocol operates by participants sending proposals to add/remove/update the group state and an active member of the group commit the proposals to move the group’s cryptographic state from one epoch to the next.
+At a very high level, MLS protocol operates by participants sending proposals to add/remove/update the group state and an active member of the group commit the proposals to move the group’s cryptographic state from one epoch to the next (see section 3.2 of {{!9240}}).

-In order to setup end to end encryption of media delivered over MOQT delivery network, producders and consumers participate in the MLS exchange to setup group secret through which are used to derived the keys needed for encrypting the media/data published by the members of the MLS group.
+In order to setup end to end encryption of media delivered over MOQT delivery network, producers and consumers participate in the MLS exchange to setup group secret through which are used to derived the keys needed for encrypting the media/data published by the members of the MLS group.

-Below figure captures a typical setup for clients to participate in the MLS protocol, with Delivery Service (DS) acting as the rendezvous point.
-In the example setting, participants A, B and C involve in protocol exchange to setup end to end encrypted session keyed via MLS.

 ## Critical Invariants {#invariants}

-* MLS requires a linear sequence of MLS Commits in that each MLS Commit has exactly one successor.
+MLS requires a linear sequence of MLS Commits in that each MLS Commit has exactly one successor.
 This is achieved by using a centralized server that hands out a token to the client that is allowed to make the next commit.

 # MOQ Overview {#moqt-model}